Self sabotage can have a drastic effect on running performance. Remember, focus on what you can control and disregard the what you cannot.

 If your goal is to hold 8.00 mile pace for 10 miles running 95% of your weekly miles at paces slower then this is not going to prepare you, nor will it allow you to recruit the muscle fibers needed to maintain that pace, by running at such an aerobic effort.

-Easy running is good in the early stages of a training build up when your simply building fitness and for recovering from hard efforts.
+Easy running is good in the early stages of a training build up when you're simply building fitness and for recovering from hard efforts.

-Specific training involves fast efforts at or far exceeding the pace you aim to hold in the race, to achieve that goal time you have.
+Specific training involves fast efforts at or far exceeding the pace you aim to hold in the race.

 The question you should ask yourself is ‘how much time do I spend training at the goal pace I want to hold'.